dilumdarshana/react-concepts/basics/README.md

   -  useDeferredValue: Replication for debounce
   -  useMemo: To memorise the complex calculations
   -  useId: To generate random ID
+  -  use: React API that lets you read the value of a resource like a Promise or context

 - Custom hooks:
   - Rules:
     - Hooks inside hooks are allowed